NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 The following sections instruct you to issue numerous Linux commands in your web shell.
 If you are not familiar with Linux, you may want to want to refer to `An Introduction to Linux <https://cvw.cac.cornell.edu/Linux>`_ when working through these steps.
+The commands in each section can be copied using the button in the upper right corner and then pasted into your web shell by right-clicking.

+If your web shell ever becomes unresponsive or disconnected from the instance, you can recover from that situation by rebooting the instance.
+In the Exosphere dashboard page for your instance, in the Actions menu, select "Reboot".
+The process takes several minutes, after which the instance status will return to "Ready".

 Install Docker and Get the I-WRF Image
 -----------------------------------------